 - Expensive compared to other options

 - ‘Congestion Charge’ for travelling in Central London

 - Driving on ‘wrong side of the road’ in the UK

 - Automatic cars are rate & expensive in the UK

 Travelling anywhere in London by car is never a good idea.
-Not only is hiring a car in the capital is prohibitively expensive, London’s roads are incredibly dangerous for inexperienced drivers.
+Not only is hiring a car in the capital prohibitively expensive, but London’s roads are also incredibly dangerous for inexperienced drivers.

 Worse still, if you hold a license for an automatic vehicle you’re going to have a hard time hiring a car in the UK.
 The vast majority of cars in the UK

 |Travel Time||~ 45 min – 1.5 hrs|

 |Need to Know||Coach tour packages are hassle-free as they include return travel from Central London and entry to Warner Bros.
 Studio|